mjsmith95/MCDataVis/SOS.md

 ##### `convert_to_datetime(date_data: list)` returns  `list`

 Returns a list of `datetime` objects.
 The function iterates through a list of dates stored as strings in the format of `mm\dd\yy`, and converts them to datetime objects.
-This function converts data pulled from the web scrapped into objects we can more easily manipulate .
+This function converts data pulled from the web scrapped into objects we can more easily manipulate.

 **Parameters:**